-- 24. Before agreeing to perform a piece of work, the assurance provider should consider any factors which might affect their ability to provide a report or opinion.
+20. Before agreeing to perform a piece of work, the assurance provider should consider any factors which might affect their ability to provide a report or opinion.
 There may be ethical considerations which are relevant to undertaking the work, which any assurance provider should fully understand.
-Assurance providers should consider the ethical guidance of their profession or professional body, for example the ICAEW Code of Ethics.
-Ethical considerations may include: whether the scope of work is sufficient to provide the level of assurance required by the recipient of the work; whether the provider is likely to be able to report their findings clearly and without undue pressure being place upon their report; and independence requirements.
-The assurance provider should also be satisfied that those persons who are performing the work have the appropriate collective competence and capability. - 25.
-Assurance providers who are also the statutory auditor will have additional ethical requirements which must be met.
-This may include ensuring that work to be performed does not exceed a certain value, or would be classed as a prohibited service in line with law and regulation.
+Assurance providers should consider the ethical guidance of their profession or professional body, for example the IFAC Code of Ethics.1 Ethical considerations may include: whether the scope of work is sufficient to provide the level of assurance required by the recipient of the work; whether the provider is likely to be able to report their findings clearly and without undue pressure being place upon their report; and independence requirements.
+The assurance provider should also be satisfied that those persons who are performing the work have the appropriate collective competence and capability.

-3. A modular framework for assurance
+Section 3 A modular framework for assurance

-- 26. This guidance seeks to set out a high-level set of principles, examples of coverage areas, and alternative testing approaches to help assurance providers (both internal and external) to design an assignment to meet the needs of their end users (eg, management, those charged with governances or regulators). - 27.
-The following matrix sets out a potential approach to scoping which is applicable to both modelled and standardised approaches to calculating RWAs and regulatory ratios. - 28.
-Assurance can be provided on both organisation-wide framework principles and/or individual components of the end-to-end regulatory capital ratio production (A E), as illustrated by Table 1.
-It can be applied to the majority of risk types (credit risk, counterparty credit risk, market risk and operational risk) on a stand-alone or combined basis and at varying levels of granularity (eg, at asset type/region etc.). - 29.
+- 21. This guidance seeks to set out a high-level set of principles, examples of coverage areas, and alternative testing approaches to help assurance providers (both internal and external) tailor a scope of work which meets the needs of their end users (eg, management, those charged with governances or regulators). - 22.
+The following matrix sets out a potential approach to scoping which is applicable to both modelled and standardised approaches to calculating RWAs and regulatory ratios. - 23.
+Assurance can be provided on both organisation-wide framework principles and/or individual components of the end-to-end regulatory capital ratio production (A E).
+It can be applied to the majority of risk types (credit risk, counterparty credit risk, market risk and operational risk) on a stand-alone or combined basis and at varying levels of granularity (eg, at asset type/region etc.). - 24.
 The organisation-wide framework principles that underpin each of these areas can also be applied individually to each risk type.
 All entities will apply the process components A E in calculation of their capital information, and proportionality will occur depending on the size and structure of the organisation and structure of the functions.
-The key focus or scope areas set out in table 1 (rows 1 4) provide the components of the approach to assurance. - 30.
+The key focus or scope areas set out (1 4) provide the components of the approach to assurance. - 25.
 Small and medium-sized banks or building societies may have less complex regulatory reporting processes with fewer reporting lines and data dependencies, so it may not be appropriate to separate a piece of work into individual component modules as set out below.
 The main framework principles are, however, equally applicable to all banks, regardless of size and complexity, so it would be expected that all of these key focus areas and process components would still be assessed overall.
 Assurance should be considered holistically, and discretion used to determine the focus.

-SCOPE AREA W ORGANISATION- WIDE FRAMEWORK PROCESS COMPONENT
+Key focus/scope area Organisation-wide framework principles Process component

 А В С D E

 Source data Selection of relevant data Setting calculation parameters and judgements Calculation Regulatory ratio reporting

 1 Governance

 2 Internal controls

 3 IT

 4 Substantive testing

-- 31. Each cell within the modular framework (eg, source data/governance) can then be further sub-divided according to risk type (eg, credit risk) and product specifics (eg, asset class or geography) if a narrower scope is desired. - 32.
+- 26. Each cell within the modular framework (eg, source data/governance) can then be further sub-divided according to risk type (eg, credit risk) and product specifics (eg, asset class or geography) if a narrower scope is desired. - 27.
 These principles are capable of being extended to the numerator of the capital ratio (capital resources less deductions) and other regulatory ratios such as leverage and liquidity ratios.

-4. Scoping assurance work
+Section 4 Scoping assurance work